-It does not indicate exactly how influential adhering to this practice would be, but the point is bold and clear, as you can see in the screenshot below:
+It does not indicate precisely how influential adhering to this practice would be, but the point is bold and clear, as you can see in the screenshot below:

 Keywords in the page URL do help a ’little bit.'

-Matt Cutts stated in a video on the 5th of March 2009 that:
+Matt Cutts stated in a video on the 5th of March 2009:

 You can view the Matt Cutts video below: